6 Genius Hangover Cures From Around the World

 Other scientists say more research needs to be done before this can be touted as a true cure, but in the meantime, what’s the harm in stocking your fridge with the crisp beverage before a night out?

 Countries: Australia, England, France, South Africa

 The proof: This fizzy little tablet has long been used as a hangover cure overseas and has just recently made its U.S. debut.
-It seems so simple: Just mix the tablet with water, drink, and feel instantly better—at least, spokesperson Joel McHale says so.
-Like an amped-up version of Emergen-C, it unleashes vitamins and minerals like magnesium, zinc, guarana, and caffeine into your system, supposedly making your hangover a thing of the past.
+It seems so simple: Mix the tablet with water, drink, and feel instantly better—at least, spokesperson Joel McHale says so.
+Like an amped-up version of Emergen-C, it unleashes vitamins and minerals, like magnesium, zinc, guarana, and caffeine, into your system, supposedly making your hangover a thing of the past.
 But does it work?
 Los Angeles Times writer Besha Rodell declares it “as precious as gold” and “the best damn hangover cure in the universe.”
 Plus, just search “Berocca” on Twitter to find people all over the world singing its praises and celebrating the end of their head-pounding days.
 You can buy Berocca at most drugstores, as well as online.

 The proof: If you’re not on a macrobiotic diet and haven’t lived in Japan, then you probably don’t recognize these shriveled little plums—but your body might thank you for this discovery.
 Umeboshi plums are pickled, sour-tasting plums that have powerful alkaline qualities, as well as antibiotic and antiseptic abilities.
 In Japan, they’ve been used for thousands of years to help with everything from liver function, detoxification, and even skin conditions, like eczema.

 If the strong, salty-sour taste is too much for you, you can chop one up and soak it in tea.
-Bottoms up!

 Have you tried any of these hangover cures?
 What’s your go-to cure?
-Tell us below!
+Tell us below.

 This story was originally published on November 20, 2014, and has been updated.